benstafford/ba_data/README.md

 **reviewers_rating**: Beer rating as determined by user-submitted reviews
 **brothers_rating**: If the Alstrom brothers have reviewed this particular beer, a numerical score is returned.
 Otherwise, "N/A" is returned.

-### Sample Client Application ###

-There is a very simple Javascript-based client application that is available at /client.